Documentation

 Authorization: Bearer vk_live_...

-POST /v1/verify
+POST /v1/check

 Verify a single email.
 Also accepts GET with ?email= and ?strict=true.